Mac Warner needed to get something off his chest.

 But, as the Nov.
 8 phone call vividly illustrates, state and local officials are still irked by what they see as bureaucratic obstacles to getting actionable threat information.
 Some state officials and lawmakers, for example, have criticized the FBI for refusing to name the two Florida counties where Russians accessed voter data in 2016.

-Rectifying that notification process could be key to building on progress made in election security made since 2016.
+Rectifying that notification process could be key to building on progress made in election security since 2016.

 ‘I know that’s not what you want to hear’